Tomas-Kaiser/docker_tutorial/README.md

 `docker container rm -f $(docker container ls -aq)` -q for listing only container ids then `ocker image rm -f $(docker image ls -aq)`

 To run multi container application like (React in frontend, nodeJS in backend and MongoDB), we can run just one following command `docker-compose up`.

+### JSON & YML Formats

+We use JSON for exchanging data & YML for configuration files because it is a bit slower when parsing data.